WahajDar98/MusicRecommenderSystem/README.md

 This project uses a Correlation-Heatmap, Pearson Correlation Coefficient, One Hot Encoder, Decision Tree Regressor, GridSearchCV, Tuning a Decision Tree, Random Forest Regressor and lastly  K-means Clustering.
 Exploratory data analysis and visualizations are conducted on the cleaned data.

 ## Results
-The best model was a Decision Tree with r2-score of Train Dataset is 97% and Test Dataset is 74%
+The best model was a Decision Tree with r2-score of Train Dataset ≈ 97% and Test Dataset ≈ 74%

 ## Conclusions